 If you have been injured in a workplace accident, you have probably been told that you’re entitled to receive workers’ comp benefits.
 But compensation claims are complicated, and most people scratch their heads and wonder, “How does workers comp work?”

-Whether you know it as workers’ compensation, workers’ comp, or workman’s comp (spoiler alert: they’re all the same thing), there is a lot you should be aware of before you navigate this often-confusing industry.
+Whether you know it as workers’ compensation, workers’ comp, workman’s comp, or workmen’s comp (spoiler alert: they’re all the same thing), there is a lot you should be aware of before you navigate this often-confusing industry.

 At The Law Offices of Brian D. Tadros, we practice workers’ comp law and only workers’ comp law, and we use this experience every day to help injured employees just like you understand their compensation claim and reach a desirable outcome.